nbarbettini/Intro-Web-Series/Day 2/README.md

 #Day 2: More HTML and CSS

-Today we will be continuing with more HTML and CSS, giving you more power to make awesome websites!
+Today we will be making a maze website with multiple pages and learning more HTML + CSS to make them look impressive!

 ###Making Your Own Colors